davletovb/neva/README.md

 The live path uses `gpt-4o-mini`, at most 128 output tokens, a 2,000-character formatted context cap, a 15-second request timeout, and zero retries.
+It makes one API call and, on success, prints the generated answer and estimated spend.
+On a provider failure it exits nonzero with a credential/account/network hint and the recorded estimated spend; a timed-out request might still be billed.
+The script
-It makes one API call and prints the generated answer and estimated spend.
-The script requires both the `--live` flag and the budget; no API call occurs in the default mode.
+requires both the `--live` flag and the budget; no API call occurs in the default mode.
 Neva's built-in `CostTracker` prices are static estimates, and its spend budget reserves based on estimated prompt tokens and configured